-The issued and outstanding shares of our common stock are listed and posted for trading on the Toronto Stock Exchange under the trading symbol "ADH."
-Our shares of common stock are registered shares on the books of our transfer agent.
+We intend to apply to the American Stock Exchange to have our issued and outstanding common stock without par value.
+The issued and outstanding shares of our common stock are listed and posted for trading on the Toronto Stock Exchange under the trading symbol "AHX."
+Our shares of common stock are registered shares on the books of its transfer agent.